Online Bandit Learning with Offline Preference Data for Improved RLHF: Appendix

+\paragraph{Effect of number of arms $K$ and online rounds $T$.} Here, we study how cumulative regret scales with $K$ and $T$.
+For evaluation, we let $d=3, \lambda=100, \beta=8,$ and $N=25$.
+Empirical cumulative regret values are averaged over 5 runs with independent seeds.
+See Figure \ref{fig:kt_ablation} for results.

-We next study how the dynamics of the action space affect cumulative regret.
+\paragraph{Effect of Action Space Dynamics.} We next study how the dynamics of the action space affect cumulative regret.
 Specifically, how (i) the relationship between action pairs measured by their correlation ($\rho$), and (ii) the dimensionality of the environment vector $\theta \in \Rbb^{d}$, affect cumulative regret.
 Table \ref{table:actionspaceregret} shows that the performance of all these posterior sampling methods degrades as dimensionality of the environment and correlation between action increases.
-However, \texttt{warmPref-PS} still outperforms the baselines and enjoys a lesser performance degradation than PS and \texttt{naive-PS} as $d$ and $\rho$ increase.
+However, $\mathsf{warmPref-PS}$ still outperforms the baselines and enjoys a lesser performance degradation than PS as $d$ and $\rho$ increase.